Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 you can find a few more details on the course as well as the lecture notes, I created.

-face.
-The module introduces a range of topics related to compact objects, and I covered the subjects
+researchers from the Institute of Space Sciences.
+The module introduces a range of topics related

-of black hole theory and gravitational wave theory.
+to compact objects, and I covered the subjects of black hole theory and gravitational wave theory

 LECTURE NOTES: